The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 The whole education system of our country is to blame for these things.

-This system educated us, gave us grades but no, they haven’t taught HOW to be successful.
+This system educated us and gave us grades, but no, it hasn’t taught us how to be successful.

 Here, I’m going to point out some faults of our schools or the education system, and how they mistreat us.